Chart Color Schemes

 The level of general health in Charlemont is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Charlemont shows better-than-average health outcomes with low prevalence of common conditions among its general population compared to national averages.
-However, older and at-risk cohorts have higher rates of these conditions.
+Charlemont shows better-than-average health outcomes with a low prevalence of common health conditions among its general population, although this is higher than the national average among older and at-risk groups.
+Approximately 57% (~2,979 people) have private health cover, compared to 53.3% across the rest of Victoria.

 Frequently Asked Questions - Health